worldbank/NTL_Harmonizer/README.md

-# dmsp-viirs-intercalibration [WIP]
+# dmsp-viirs-intercalibration [beta]
-Repo for project to integrate DMSP-OLS and VIIRS-DNB nighttime lights time series.
+Repo for project to harmonize DMSP-OLS and VIIRS-DNB nighttime lights to form a coherent time series across platforms.

-A tutorial is being developed to provide usage instructions and examples and replace the need for this stressful readme file.
+A tutorial is being developed to provide usage instructions and examples.

+Feedback on this is welcome and encouraged.
+Please feel free to create branches and add Issues within this repo.

 ## File structure
 - `files/`: contains reference files (can be ignored)